PanelAlpha Documentation

 # Docker Build Errors During PanelAlpha Updates

-Problem: If you encounter the following error during PanelAlpha updates:
+Problem: The following error appears during PanelAlpha updates:

 target api: failed to solve: process "/bin/sh -c docker-php-ext-install opcache pdo pdo_mysql zip pcntl" did not complete successfully: exit code: 2